Voilett-Roze/asus/Installing-Tailscale-through-Entware.md

 ## Prerequisites
 This installation guide assumes you are already familiar with the general operation of tailscale.
 Extensive documentation is available on the tailscale website and it is not the purpose of this guide to replicate it here. https://tailscale.com/kb/1017/install

-You must already have a working installation on [Entware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Entware#the-easy-way) on your router.
+You must already have a working installation of [Entware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Entware#the-easy-way) on your router.

 You also need to have created a Tailscale account to use with your devices. https://tailscale.com/kb/1017/install#step-1-sign-up-for-an-account
 ## Installation